top of page

 What does it look like to follow Jesus?

-In the hall on Mondays 6-7pm we meet together where we jump into the bible to discuss and learn about how to be an apprentice
+In the hall on Wed 6-7pm we meet together where we look into the bible to discuss and learn about how to be an apprentice

 of Jesus.